openactive/test-interface/header.md

 The endpoint is called (potentially multiple times) before each individual test starts executing, when the [OpenActive Test Suite](https://github.com/openactive/openactive-test-suite/) is run in "Controlled" test mode.

 The endpoint must accept a [bookable opportunity type](https://www.openactive.io/open-booking-api/EditorsDraft/#definition-of-a-bookable-opportunity-and-offer-pair), which includes a specific `test:TestOpportunityCriteriaEnumeration` to which the newly created opportunity just conform, and the appropriate `@type` of `superEvent` or `facilityUse` to disambiguate the type of opportunity to be created.
+It must also include an `organizer` or `provider` `@id` to specify the Seller within which the opportunity should be created.

 The Booking System must create an opportunity of the type specified in `@type` (taking into account `@type` of `superEvent` or `facilityUse`) matching the criteria specified by `test:TestOpportunityCriteriaEnumeration`, within the specified notional "Test Dataset" defined by the `testDatasetIdentifier` within the path.

 ##### Example Request

-This request would create a new `ScheduledSession`, within the test dataset "`uat-ci`", that meets the criteria specified in `https://openactive.io/test-interface#TestOpportunityBookable`.
+This request would create a new `ScheduledSession`, within the test dataset "`uat-ci`", that meets the criteria specified in `https://openactive.io/test-interface#TestOpportunityBookable`, for the `organizer` with `@id` `https://id.booking-system.example.com/organizer/3`.

 ```javascript
 POST /test-interface/datasets/uat-ci/opportunities HTTP/1.1